 Ruth excelled in college, and went on to attend law school, eventually becoming one of the first female law professors in the United States to a lawyer who argued before the Supreme Court to fight for women’s rights.
 In 1993 President Clinton appointed Bader-Ginsberg to the Supreme Court of the United States!

-I Dissent is not only historical a funny, informative and inspiring!
+I Dissent is not only informative, but it is also a fun and inspiring read!
 It is filled with humorous illustrations that convey Bader-Ginsberg’s spunk as a young girl and young woman.
 It succeeds at explaining aspects of the Supreme Court voting process, and teaches strategy for stage fright and performance anxiey.
 Most importantly, it teaches children that one person can make a difference and achieve amazing goals – even when faced with tragedy.